clinaresl/ksearch/README.md

-Tests have been created using the [Google Test Framework](https://github.com/google/googletest) which is necessary for both compiling and runing the tests, see below.designed using
+Tests have been created using the [Google Test Framework](https://github.com/google/googletest) which is necessary for both compiling and runing the tests, see below.

 In addition, a number of scripts are provided for various purposes.
 They all have been implemented in python 3.8.

+# Publications #

+* Linares López, Carlos; Herman, Ian, 2024.
+Evolving A* to Efficiently Solve the k Shortest-Path Problem.
+Proceedings of the Twenty-Seventh European Conference on Artificial Intelligence (ECAI 2024).
+Santiago de Compostela (Spain).
+To appear.

 # Install #